AlexanderParker/clacks/README.md

 # P2P Statuses

-Towers have a list of peer towers.
+Clacks towers can maintain a list of peer towers.
 Each of these peers has a status as follows:

 * **new** - Any "new" towers added start in this state.
 When deciding which peers to message next, "new" peers always take first priority.
 * **alive** - Any peers that the tower has had success communicating with are considered "alive".
 If there are no "new" peers, there is a 95% chance an "alive" peer will be chosen as the next message recipient.